gregory-nelson/Cornell-Shimtah/submit-FINAL.md

 Each team member should sign their name and include today's date and time to submit **FINAL SUBMISSION**.

-- Full Name of Each Contributing Team Member: Jin Park, Greg Nelson, Trevor Lake
+- Full Name of Each Contributing Team Member: Jin Park, Greg Nelson, Trevor Lake, Jasper Weed
 - Date & Time: